hsh2001/apple-dark-mode/README.en.md

 }
 ```

 By doing this, you can add function of turning on/off Dark Mode.
 However, Dark Mode will be turned off when users reload the page in your browser or move from one page to another.
-This problem will be solved if you save the set value in your browser by using Cookie and let the web-page displayed according to the value.
+This problem will be solved when you save the set value in your browser by using Cookie and let the webpage displayed according to the value.

 In this article, I use the `JavaScript Cookie` library for controlling cookies.
 [Learn more](https://github.com/js-cookie/js-cookie)

 First, save it as a cookie when Dark Mode is turned on.
-You should save the set value after converting it into an integer type because Cookies store values as a string.
+You have to save the set value after converting it into an integer type because Cookies store values as a string.
 And add `isDarkMode` function that obtains this value.
 ```javascript
 function isDarkMode() {
   return Cookies.get('darkmode');